A Royal Palace and a Tragic Death

 However, near the end of the campaign, Tryon had received word he was to leave immediately for his new post as governor of the Province of New York.
 Only a year after achieving his dream of living in a beautiful palace, Tryon and his family left it by ship.

 The palace remained the seat of government, however, because Tryon’s successor, Royal Gov. Josiah Martin, moved in.
 His stay was shorter than expected, too.
-Due to Revolutionary disputes in 1775, a large group including local militia likely crowds past you onto the circular driveway on Tuesday, May 23.
+Due to Revolutionary disputes in 1775, a large group including local militia crowds past you onto the circular driveway on Tuesday, May 23.
 In the lead are several prominent citizens including Dr. Alexander Gaston and Abner Nash.
 Martin has them shown to a room in the basement and goes to speak with them.
 They complain about Martin having six cannons behind the palace dismounted that morning, concerned because the Virginia governor had recently taken ammunition from the people there.
 He claims the old carriages are “rotten” and cannot withstand the guns being fired for the birthday of the king.
 In reporting this to his boss later, he admits this was partially true, but the citizens were also right!
 His ruse works, though, and the group leaves.

-Martin comes out the door again with a friend on Wednesday the 31st.
+Martin comes out the door with a friend on Wednesday the 31st.
 He remarks loudly that he is going to visit the chief justice.
 In fact, he is abandoning New Bern, fearing for his safety.
 He had already shipped his pregnant wife and children off to his uncle’s care in the New York countryside.
 “With the aid of a few faithful servants he spiked the cannon and buried all ammunition and military accouterments beneath the cabbage bed in the palace garden.”
-Martin heads for Cross Creek, now Fayetteville, and ends up in Fort Johnston (Southport) to avoid the militant rebels of Wilmington.
+Martin heads for the Loyalist stronghold of Cross Creek, now Fayetteville, likely taking the long way to Fort Johnston (Southport) to avoid the militant rebels of Wilmington.

 Six months pass before another governor arrives in January 1777.
 This one, Richard Caswell, is newly sworn-in as the first governor of the State of North Carolina.
 You see him walk into the neglected building for an inspection.
 Caswell is not pleased by what he finds.
 He arranges for its clean-up, and the building again becomes the governor’s home and capitol briefly.
 Shortly after, however, he decides New Bern is too vulnerable to attack, from both the British by sea and smallpox.
 He moves himself and the state records to Kingston (now Kinston).